tabiosg/brushless-test/README.md

-# Brushless Test

-This repository will have testing scripts that can be used to test brushless motors using the pi3hat and moteus controller.
+This is just a repository to make random brushless motor code (not tested at all).